-This card (you can see a full review here) is offering new applicants a $50 statement credit after their first purchase and 30,000 bonus miles after making $1,000 in purchases within three months of account opening.
+This card (you can see a full review here) is offering new applicants to earn 60,000 Bonus Miles after spending $2,000 in purchases on your new Card in your first 3 months and a $50 statement credit after you make a Delta purchase with your new Card within your first 3 months.
 Other benefits include priority boarding, a 20% discount on in-flight purchases, and a free checked bag for up to four people traveling on the same reservation.
 There is a $95 annual fee for this card that’s waived the first year, and no foreign transaction fees.

 All of these cards require applicants to have excellent credit.
 If you’re not sure of your credit standing, you may want to check your credit before you apply.
-You can view two of your scores for free, updated each month, on Credit.com.
+You can view two of your scores for free, updated every 14 days, on Credit.com.